 Dr. Stewart Gordon

-Stewart Gordon is a Senior Research Scholar at the South Asia Center of the University of Michigan.
+Stewart Gordon is an Independent Research Scholar connected to the South Asia Center of the University of Michigan.
 That said, he is anything but a stuffy academic.
 He has rambled by bus across Turkey, Iran, Afghanistan, Pakistan and India.
 He has struggled up Inca paths in Peru and boated up the Mekong and the Mississippi.
 Gordon has photographed antiquities in Cambodia and Paleolithic cave paintings in India and has served as a consultant for the History Channel, the Discovery Channel, the Walt Disney Company and the American Queen steamboat.
 He writes regularly for Aramco World magazine.
 Gordon has received many awards including Woodrow Wilson and Fulbright fellowships and an Earhart Foundation writing grant.
 His book, “When Asia was the World”, became a bestseller and has been translated into seven languages.
 The National Endowment for the Humanities placed the book in more than 1000 libraries across the United States.
 Gordon is also a professional restorer of fine antique furniture and has owned shops in Ann Arbor, Los Angeles and London.
 He currently lives in Ann Arbor and has recently built a full-sized, fully equipped horse drawn gypsy wagon (vardo), You can follow Gordon’s talks, workshops, new publications and photos of his travels at stewartgordonhistorian.com

 Dr. Gordon's Vita